pelloaspuru/pelloaspuru.github.io/README.md

 Some notes

+# _data

+Inside this files you can configure the social media buttons (twitter, linkedin, github etc.)

 - index.md configures the front page of the website

 - publication.md, about.md and category.html configure the remaining of the website pages.